About arc42

 WAL (Write-Ahead Logging)

-SQLite mode that enables concurrent reads during writes, improving database performance
+SQLite mode that enables concurrent reads during writes, improving database performance under load

 Win Checker